jorgeberen/jorgeberen/README.md

 3. How to sanitized and clean input data

 ### Spanish Chunks App
-I have transitioned from Spanish Teacher to Front-end Developer and in this process I have started a personal project called [Spanish Chunks](https://github.com/jorgeberen/spchks_node_app)
+I have transitioned from secondary Spanish Teacher to Front-end Developer and in this process I have started a personal project called [Spanish Chunks](https://github.com/jorgeberen/spchks_node_app).
+This is an educationl app aimed at secondary students of Spanish.
+It is a JavaScript heavy project since the interactive activities require a lot of DOM manipulation and I would like to turn it into a subscrtiption service to generate an income when it becomes more mature.